 We appreciate so much the efforts of parent and grandparent volunteers that are willing to serve our district and students.
-If you are interested in volunteering, please contact the campus principal for more information and to complete an application.
+If you are interested in volunteering, please contact the campus principal for more information.
+Our district uses the RAPTOR visitor management system.
+It reads a visitor's driver's license and compares that information to a sex offender database.
+It alerts a school administrator if a match is found.